Wangxiaoyue-lab/.github/profile/README.md

 - Maintainer: caojundudu@qq.com

 ## Simple Introduction for our repositorys
-### Published
+### 📖Published
+- ...
+- ...
+- ...

-### Pipeline
+### 🌠Pipeline
-- PICASSO: the code base of single cell omics
+- 👁PICASSO: the code base of single cell omics
-- VINCI: the code base of bulk omics
+- 🦕VINCI: the code base of bulk omics
-- FISHER: the code base of statistics and machine learning
+- 👴FISHER: the code base of statistics and machine learning

-### Infrastructure
+### 🏗Infrastructure
 - .github: basic configuration
+- 🧯packages_and_debug: the packages you should install and the bugs need to be solved
-- SHANNON: the konwledge base of single cell omics
+- ✍SHANNON: the konwledge base of single cell omics
-- cyber: the system of project management and result report
+- 👮‍♂️cyber: the system of project management and result report
-- JET: the code accelerating R
+- 🚀JET: the code accelerating R
-- packages_and_debug: the packages you should install and the bugs need to be solved

 <!--

 **Here are some ideas to get you started:**